3DRaven/pi-hole2vpn/README.md

 ```
 7. insert REMOTE sudo password to prompt.
 At first run it is default for Ubuntu empty sudo password, next runs it is password from `group_vars/vpn->user_password`
 8. After installation will be created dir `clients` in playbook dir.
 It is configuration files for clients and QR codes to scan from phone for connectiong to VPN.
-9. At the end of instalation adblock lists from adlists_add.txt will be loaded to pihole and from adlists_remove.txt will be removed.
+9. At the end of instalation adblock lists from `data.yml` will be loaded or removed.
 It is possible to run `adblock_add` `adblock_remove` tags separately if need at any time.
 ```bash
 ansible-playbook ./deploy.yml --tags adblock_add,adblock_remove